Experiential Learning Award

 Each application will be evaluated by at least one member of the Experiential Learning Award Selection Committee based on the following criteria:

 All decisions regarding Experiential Learning Award recipients are final.
-Recipients will be announced at the end of May.
+Recipients will be announced mid to late June.

 Evaluation Process

-1. During the application period, applications reflecting on experiences not on the Experience Catalogue will be flagged and the applicant will be given notice to get the experience published in the Catalogue.
+- During the application period, applications reflecting on experiences not in the Experience Catalogue will be flagged, and the applicant will be given notice that they must use an experience that is recognized in their application.

-4. Applications evaluated not to receive the award will undergo a secondary and final review by the ELA Coordinator.
+- Applications that are not selected to receive the award will undergo a secondary and final review by the ELA Coordinator.

 Members of the Selection Committee